sharowyeh/seo-checker-js/README.md

 }
 ```
 - `selector` is nearly identical but subset of jquery selector for DOM elements, includes `tag`, `tag child`, `[attribute]`, `[attribute="value"]`, `:not`, `:has`, `:gt`, `:eq` and `:lt`
-- `description` description of selector, also the output string if actual value is not expected after checking
+- `description` description of selector, also the output string if actual value is not expected
 - `expect` value of selector result which rule expected, can be number for results count or boolean for result exist

 The rules can be customized and combined on demand